SudhiHebbar/prompt-library/commands/create-presentation.md

 additional_requirements: ...
 ```

-**SUCCESS CRITERIA:**
+**TODO CHECKLIST:**
-- [ ] All questions answered with specific, clear responses
+- [ ] Ask all 7 parameter questions
-- [ ] No ambiguous or "TBD" answers remain
+- [ ] Clarify any unclear or incomplete responses
-- [ ] User has confirmed the scope is correct
-- [ ] Responses stored in memory as TOON structure
+- [ ] Store all responses in memory as TOON structure
-- [ ] File paths validated (exist and accessible)
+- [ ] Validate file paths (if provided)
+- [ ] Present summary to user for confirmation
+- [ ] Wait for user approval before proceeding to Phase 1

 **VALIDATION:**
 1. Review in-memory TOON structure and confirm all required fields are populated with specific information